Medals on wooden table

 Nicholas De Pencier

-Director of Photography for the film Anthropocene: The Human Epoc, Nick married his expertise with an appreciation for the gravity and importance of the subject: the deep and lasting impact of humankind on the natural landscape.
+Director of Photography for the film Anthropocene: The Human Epoch, Nick married his expertise with an appreciation for the gravity and importance of the subject: the deep and lasting impact of humankind on the natural landscape.

 Andrew Feustel